mneygri56/Operation-Yeet-the-Pi/README.md

 That being said, here's how we did it
 ## A bad idea... or maybe not
 The plan, if that's what we're going to call it, is to strap a pi onto a homemade rocket engine using [this recipe](https://www.wikihow.com/Make-Rocket-Fuel) for the fuel, and send that up.
-The final version of the rocket is going to be called the "TBD", which stand for "To Be Destroyed".
+The final version of the rocket is going to be called the Kerbal XD.
 ## The Goal
 Our goal is to launch a rocket as high as we can and collect data along the whole flight.
 (What Data to Collect).
 We are going to do a few tests of different additives of the fuel to increase thrust, and we will use this equation: